direktiv/vorteil.github.io/docs/vcfg-reference/sysctl/index.md

 # sysctl

-The repeatable `sysctl` flag allows for the modification of kernel attributes and functions by creating/modifying files in the `/proc/sys` directory.
+The `sysctl` section of the VCFG allows for the modification of kernel attributes and functions by creating/modifying files in the `/proc/sys` directory.

 ## Example